Dreaming About Your Own Death: Meaning

-What does it mean to dream about your own death?
-Despite the fear they may cause, these dreams almost never predict actual death.
-Instead, they are powerful symbols of transformation, endings, and becoming someone new.
+First, take a breath.
+Dreams about your own death almost never predict real death.
+They are powerful symbols of change, endings, and becoming someone new.

 Why Do We Dream of Our Own Death?